Malta

 Any administrative supervision of local authorities may only be exercised according to such procedures and in such cases as are provided for by the constitution or by statute.

-In light of the above, the Republic of Malta is not in conformity with Article 8 of the Charter.
+The rapporteurs conclude therefore that the Republic of Malta is partly complying with the requirements of Article 8.1 of the Charter.

 Article 8.2